Learning Graph ARMA Processes from Time-Vertex Spectra: Appendix B: Proof of Lemma

 for some $r_0 \in [0, t]$.
 Using the bound in \eqref{eq_defn_Kbnd_ntau}, we get

-for any unit-norm $u$.
-Now if we take $t= \| \cg - \cs \|$ and $u=(\cg - \cs) / \| \cg - \cs \|$ in the above equation, we observe that the term $h_{\cs + t u}$ becomes equal to the true JPSD $h_\cg$, while the term
+for any unit-norm $\unitvect $.
+Now if we take $t= \| \cg - \cs \|$ and $\unitvect =(\cg - \cs) / \| \cg - \cs \|$ in the above equation, we observe that the term $h_{\cs + t \unitvect}$ becomes equal to the true JPSD $h_\cg$, while the term

-can be regarded as a first-order approximation of $\hg = h_{\cs + t u}$ computed around $h_\cs$.
-Let us denote this first-order approximation of $\hg \in \R^\NT $ as $\hgapp \in \R^\NT$, which is a vector with entries given in \eqref{eq_hgapp_entries}.
-Recalling the definition of the curvature upper bound in \eqref{eq_defn_Kbnd}, we then get
+can be regarded as a first-order approximation of $h_\cg = h_{\cs + t \unitvect}$ computed around $h_\cs$.
+Let us denote the first-order approximation of the vectorized JPSD $\hg \in \R^\NT $ as $\hgapp \in \R^\NT$, which is a vector with entries given in \eqref{eq_hgapp_entries}.
+Recalling the definition of the curvature upper bound in \eqref{eq_defn_Kbnd}, we get

 Next, we observe from \eqref{eq_defn_ab_star} that since the manifold point $\hs \in \Hc$ is the minimizer of the distance to the initial JPSD estimate $\hinit$ over the manifold $\Hc$, the error vector $\hinit - \hs$ must be orthogonal to any tangent to the manifold at $\hs \in \Hc$.
 Since the vector $\hgapp - \hs $ is tangent to the manifold at point $\hs$, it is orthogonal to $\hinit - \hs$, from which we get